the-crypt-keeper/tldw/README.md

       - Chat management, with the ability to save, delete, edit, search and export chats.
 (WIP)
       - Chat 'Workflows' - A way to string together multiple questions and responses into a single chat.
 (WIP)
       - Chat 'Sessions' - A way to save a chat and come back to it later.
-      - Support for SillyTavern character cards, and the ability to store/select from them in the chat UI. (saves as a JSON file, not to the SQLite DB)
+      - Support for SillyTavern character cards, and the ability to store/select from them in the chat UI.
+(Saves to a separate sqlite DB specifically for Character cards/character card chats)
     - **Ability to edit any of the content you've ingested, as well as the ability to delete it.
 (Including prompts)**
     - **Writing Tools**
       - Writing Feedback - A way to get feedback on your writing from an LLM, impersonating a variety of different authors.